-The Department of Genetics is a Joint Health Sciences (basic science) and a clinical department.
-It is comprised of an interdisciplinary group of faculty focused on performing basic laboratory and clinical research, providing inpatient and outpatient consultation services, and offering state-of-the-art genetic diagnostic testing.
+The Department of Genetics is comprised of an interdisciplinary group of faculty focused on performing basic laboratory and clinical research, providing inpatient and outpatient consultation services and offering state-of-the-art genetic diagnostic testing.

-Education: We provide genetics education and training to students, health professionals, researchers, and the public.
+We provide genetics education and training to students, health professionals, researchers and the public.

 - Medical student preclinical and clinical teaching